jansdhillon/landscape-demo/README.md

 ## Step 1.
 Install and configure prerequisites

-You need the Multipass, LXD, and yq snap packages to be installed on your Linux machine to run a local Landscape demo.
+You need the Juju, LXD, and yq snap packages to be installed on your Linux machine to run a local Landscape demo.

 Clone this repository and make scripts executable: